Actindo-AG/Documentation/Channels/Integration/01d_Amazon.md

    + Enable or disable the *Is the VAT calculation services (VCS) enabled?* toggle to specify if this feature is active in Amazon.
 If the VCS is disabled, the prices in the FBA reports are gross, if the VCS is enabled, the prices are net.

-      > [Info] To check or modify the status status of the VCS, see [VAT calculation services](https://sellercentral.amazon.de/tax/settings/summary).
+      > [Info] To check or modify the status of the VCS, see [VAT calculation services](https://sellercentral.amazon.de/tax/settings/summary).

   [comment]: <> (Link aus https://actindo.atlassian.net/wiki/spaces/DEVELOPMEN/pages/21561363/Amazon)